Insolvency Resolution Process for Individuals & Partnership Firms

 The adjudicating authority shall furnish a copy of its order admitting or rejecting the application; report of resolution professional as submitted to the adjudicating authority and application as initially submitted for initiating insolvency resolution process to the creditor within a period of seven days from the date of passing the aforesaid order.

-On the application for insolvency resolution process being admitted by the adjudicating authority, a moratorium period shall come into force and thereafter it shall terminate at the end of one hundred and eighty day commencing from the date on which application for insolvency resolution process is admitted by the adjudicating authority or the date on which order is passed by adjudicating authority on repayment plan.
-The similar situation as that of interim moratorium shall prevail during the moratorium period in relation to the debtor as well as his pending legal actions and debts.
+On the application for insolvency resolution process being admitted by the adjudicating authority, a moratorium period shall come into force and thereafter it shall terminate at the end of one hundred and eighty-day commencing from the date on which application for insolvency resolution process is admitted by the adjudicating authority or the date on which order is passed by adjudicating authority on a repayment plan.
+A similar situation as that of interim moratorium shall prevail during the moratorium period in relation to the debtor as well as his pending legal actions and debts.